CyberSpace7/widget.js/README.md

 # widget.js
-A simple, iframe-less, pure js widget loader.
+A simple, iframe-less, pure js widget loader that defeats the same-origin browser policy.